 Ms. Andrus is a recognized leader in mass torts.
-She is currently an appointed member of the Plaintiffs’ Steering Committee in the Yaz/Yasmin J.C.C.P. litigation in California State Court.
-Previously, she was a member of the Plaintiffs’ Steering Committee in the Ortho Evra Multidistrict Litigation, in federal court in Ohio, and served as the Co-Chair of the Science/Experts Committee in the Guidant Heart Device Multidistrict Litigation in federal court in Minnesota.
+She is currently an appointed member of the Plaintiffs’ Steering Committee (“PSC”) in the Essure Birth Control Device J.C.C.P. litigation in California State Court.
+Previously, she was a member of the PSC in the Yaz/Yasmin California J.C.C.P. litigation, and for the Ortho Evra Multidistrict Litigation in federal court in Ohio.
+She also served as the Co-Chair of the Science/Experts Committee in the Guidant Heart Device Multidistrict Litigation in federal court in Minnesota.

-An active lecturer, Ms. Andrus regularly presents on legal topics for professional groups.
-In 2014, Ms. Andrus was invited to lecture at the Consumer Attorneys of California’s Annual Convention on the latest tactics in fighting forced arbitration, and was a featured speaker at the California Employment Lawyers’ Association Advanced Wage and Hour Seminar.
-Ms. Andrus regularly speaks at continuing education events for the San Francisco Trial Lawyers’ Association, and the American Association for Justice, and was honored to speak at the The Impact Fund’s 10th Annual Class Action Conference in 2012.
-Prior speaking engagements included such topics as the Ortho Evra Birth Control Litigation, Proving Damages in the Guidant Heart Device Litigation, and the Liability Timeline in the Bextra/Celebrex Litigation.
+Ms. Andrus is a sought-after speaker, and she regularly presents on cutting edge legal topics.
+This year, Ms. Andrus will address audiences across the country about how the legal system can help level the playing field in the workplace.
+In past years, Ms. Andrus lectured at the Consumer Attorneys of California’s Annual Convention on the latest tactics in fighting forced arbitration, and was a featured speaker at the California Employment Lawyers’ Association Advanced Wage and Hour Seminar.
+Ms. Andrus regularly speaks at continuing education events for the San Francisco Trial Lawyers’ Association, and the American Association for Justice, and was honored to speak at The Impact Fund’s 10th Annual Class Action Conference.

-Ms. Andrus’ innovative legal strategies in a medical malpractice case were highlighted in The Daily Journal in 2013 and 2014.
+Ms. Andrus is regularly featured in the print media.
+The Los Angeles Times followed the Farmers Insurance equal pay litigation, and the Daily Journal and the Recorder have both written multiple articles about Ms. Andrus’ equal pay cases.
+Her innovative legal strategies in a medical malpractice case were highlighted in The Daily Journal.
 She was quoted in The Daily Journal’s “For Some, Preemption Looks Like Tort Reform,” and in Trial Magazine, “Dangers of Birth Control Patch Come to Light.”
 Ms. Andrus is a regular contributor for the American Association for Justice’s Trial Magazine.
 In May 2012, The Daily Journal featured Ms. Andrus and her partner, Jennie Lee Anderson, in a profile titled “Stepping It Up.”
 To read the article, click here.